-No decisions have been taken about the future of the site and we will look to consult with stakeholders and residents in due course about any proposals.
-In the meantime, our Asset Management team will maintain a database with details of any expressions of interest so please contact them with your details.
+Asset Management team is maintaining a database with details of any expressions of interest so please contact them with your details.
 Their email is email@example.com

 Hertsmere Leisure Trust has operated our leisure centres – The Venue, Hertswood, Furzefield, Bushey Grove and Wyllyotts – since 2002.

 In 2011, we undertook a Leisure Facilities Management Procurement process to include Threeways and Bushey Community Centres, 50+ activities and parks events, together with Bushey Country Club (BCC), which was awarded to Hertsmere Leisure.

 Prior to Hertsmere Leisure Trust taking over the management of Bushey Country Club, the site was managed by Bushey Golf Club Ltd, a wholly owned subsidiary of Hertsmere Borough Council.
 Bushey Country Club was operating at a significant financial loss before the leisure contract was awarded and continued to do so, whilst other leisure facilities in Hertsmere performed much better.
 We did seek operators to take over the facility but there was a poor response because of a declining trend in golf usage and the significant competition for fitness facilities.